 Click on the 'Convert' button at the bottom-right corner to start the conversion.
 DRmare Apple Music Converter will encode the Apple Music M4P files into a new format you selected.
 After conversion, you can find the converted files in the output folder.

 Part 3.
-How to Put Apple Music to a USB Stick
+How to Put Apple Music Playlist a USB Flash Drive

 Now, all Apple Music playlists are compatible with USB flash drive.
-You can follow these steps to put Apple Music playlist on USB with just a few clicks.
+You can follow these steps to transfer music from Apple Music to a USB stick with just a few clicks.

 Step 1.
 Insert your USB Drive into the USB port of your computer.